Introducing the Un-carrier On - GuruFocus.com

 The Un-carrier On will be available just in time for holiday travel, so whether you're visiting family (or escaping them), jet setting with your friends or burning PTO on that long-awaited trip, the Un-carrier On will be ready for whatever your merry looks like.
 A bag as smart and stylish as this won't last long, though.
 The Un-carrier On will be available for $325, plus tax, with free shipping and pre-orders begin today at TravelMagenta.com while supplies last.
 Orders are expected to ship later this month.

-For more information on all of T-Mobile’s travel benefits, head to T-Mobile.com%2Ftravel.
+For more information on all of T-Mobile's travel benefits, head to T-Mobile.com/travel.

-Follow T-Mobile’s Official Twitter Newsroom %40TMobileNews to stay up to date with the latest company news.
+Follow T-Mobile's Official Twitter Newsroom @TMobileNews to stay up to date with the latest company news.

 The battery in the Un-carrier On bag is subject to FCC rules as well as consumer protection, contractual, and other provisions of federal or state laws.
 The bag cannot be sold or delivered until the FCC's authorization process for the battery is complete.
 The bag will be available for sale within 30-60 days.